LTKbigdad/LTKbigdad/README.md

 # I'm a front-end developer.

 - 📙 I was a student at Kenzie Academy Brasil in the front-end developer course
-- 🌱 I have knowledge in technologies such as Javascript (ES6), HTML5, CSS3, React, Typescript, Redux, ContextAPI and many other libraries focused on the front-end
+- 🌱 I have knowledge in technologies such as Javascript (ES6), HTML5, CSS3, React, Typescript, Redux, ContextAPI and many other libraries focused on the front-end, I'm used to git, github, gitlab and agile methodologies.
 - 😄 Pronouns: Him / his

 ---------------------------------------------------------